Leesdata/Leesdata.github.io/doc/Introduction.md

 ---

-## Hello, thank you for visiting!
-My name is Lee.
-Let me introduce myself
+## Hello, thank you for visiting.
+My name is Lee!
+The followings are some information about what I think and put into action.
+Hope it helps you start getting to know me.
+I'm always to connect and chat:)
 {: .no_toc }

 <details open markdown="block">